nggit/tremolo-docs/configuration.md

 ### log_level
 The default is `'DEBUG'` (string).
 For more info, please check [https://docs.python.org/3/library/logging.html#levels](https://docs.python.org/3/library/logging.html#levels).

+## event_loop_policy
+A fully qualified event loop policy name.
+E.g. `'asyncio.DefaultEventLoopPolicy'` or `'uvloop.EventLoopPolicy'`.
+It expects the respective module to already be present.

+The default is `'asyncio.DefaultEventLoopPolicy'`.

 ### download_rate
 Limits the sending speed to the client / download speed per second.